Elangonainar/Spark_assesment/README.md

 # Spark_assesment
-This assesment is about a spark application to extract the data from the given URL and transform them accordingly to load the new data and updated data into Mysql Database.
+This assessment is about a spark application to extract the data from the given URL and transform them accordingly to load the new data and updated data into Mysql Database.

 **Repository contents**:
 - spark_assesment/spark_network.py